joelhawksley/identity/components/slides.md

 ```

 ^ Short of forking Rails and changing the original definition of ActionView#render, a monkey patch will get us unblocked for now.

+^ We'll ignore all the args besides the component for now.

 ^ Or will it?